 Conclusion to Work from home – what are my legal rights?

 A Whole New Approach Pty Ltd. is dedicated to representing employees only in unfair dismissal, harassment, and other workplace disputes.
+We are not lawyers.
 We are the workplace advisors that will help you respond to a flexible work arrangement refusal.
 There is a case for many employees to return to work, “the power of relationships at work” be aware of the alternative benefits.

 We stand with you as warriors.
 Against discrimination to help you to achieve the best outcome possible in your particular circumstances.
 If you feel that you have been discriminated against, harassed, or have been unfairly dismissed, contact us now to schedule your initial consultation, and let’s continue to move the history of Australian employment law forward—together.